 |20 Kits Ordered*||11/24/17||$1,284.00|

-Amounts are up to date as of January 3, 2018.
-Gaps in entry IDs are either spam form submissions or failed transactions.
-Any deficit shown relates to pre-ordering kits to take advantage of sale pricing.
+Amounts are up to date as of November 20, 2018.
+Gaps in entry IDs are either spam form submissions, failed transactions, or how the software processes other forms on this site.

 HUGE thanks to the following people who have donated

-Plus an additional nine donors who did not wish to be named.
+Plus an additional fourteen donors who did not wish to be named.
 You all rock!